formkiq/formkiq-client-sdk-python/docs/DocumentVersionsApi.md

 Delete document version

-Delete a specific previous document version; ONLY available with FormKiQ Pro and Enterprise
+Delete a specific previous document version; available as an Add-On Module

 ### Example